OUGenomics/Bioinformatics-ARET-July2018/Section-4/readme.md

 cat sscmarkers.domtblout.txt
 ```

-By using '|' we can 'pipe' the ouptut to another linux command such as 'sed or awk:
+By using '|' we can 'pipe' the outptut to another linux command such as 'sed or awk:

 ```sh
 cat sscmarkers.out.txt | sed '/^#/ d' | awk '{print $4}'
 ```

-The 'sed' command removes all annoation lines, which start with a '#' character.
+The 'sed' command removes all annotation lines, which start with a '#' character.
 the 'awk' command extracts the fourth column, which contains the single copy marker gene identifiers.